ydb-platform/ydb/ydb/docs/en/core/devops/manual/system-views.md

 It should be noted that AvailableGroupsToCreate shows the maximum number of groups that can be created if no other types of groups are created.
 So when extending a storage pool, the count of AvailableGroupsToCreate in several rows of statistics may change.

+{% note info %}

+Loads caused by accessing system views are more analytical in nature.
+Making frequent queries to them in large DBs will consume a lot of system resources.
+The recommended load is no more than 1-2 RPS.

+{% endnote %}